AmandaLink/Attitudes_RM-QRPs/README.md

 The underlying aggregated data used for the app is located in the app folder, as .csv and .rds objects.

 In addition, this repository contains commands to build an image with the app code and data (see Dockerfile for settings) and to push to DockerHub through GitHub actions (see .github/workflows/docker-image.yml for settings).
+The Dockerfile and github workflow files were adapted from the example Shiny app *shiny-adhd-medication-sweden* by the SciLifeLab Data Centre, Original repository: https://github.com/ScilifelabDataCentre/shiny-adhd-medication-sweden (MIT License) :contentReference[oaicite:0]{index=0}

 ## License

 The dashboard code (app.R) is made public under a MIT license (see LICENSE file).
-The .csv and .rds objects are made public under a CC BY-NC 4.0 license.
+The associated .csv and .rds objects are made public under a CC BY-NC 4.0 license.

 ## Contact